sergey-shandar/public/articles/blockset05.md

 ```
 > cd old/
-> blockset add ../boost-1.83/
+> blockset add ../boost-1_83_0/
 kksm7szr978j0gedz3c07adr06kc0nb04jarnbgkqktah
 > blockset info
 size: 706470318 B
-> blockset add ../boost-1.84/
+> blockset add ../boost-1_84_0/
 z275ny8h3qvrpakn182we5zen4kxdc87ygymex5ya9bca
 > blockset info
 size: 774344159 B
 ```

-As you can see, after we added `boost-1.84`, the size of the repository is increased by only 68 M.
+As you can see, after we added `boost-1.84.0`, the size of the repository is increased by only 68 M.

 ```
 > cd new/
-> blockset add ../boost-1.85/
+> blockset add ../boost-1_85_0/
 c1mjsv60hjqf89yagx53ya8bvg9d2b0t9vrkkbcn0jkrq
 > blockset info
 size: 717116556 B
->
+> blockset add ~/Downloads/boost-1_85_0.tar
 ```

 Note that the `new/cdt0/` repository has a comparable size with the `Boost-1.85` directory, while `old/cdt0` has a size of only ...MB more than `Boost-1.83` because Blockset detects duplicates in data.
+Some tools, like Git, can also detect the same file but further we will show you that Blockset can detect the same data parts inside big files, like in `boost-1_85_0.tar`.

 TODO: Add a tar file.